rcgray/free-genai-bootcamp-2025/visual-novel/docs/Prompts.md

 Our project tools are set up as indicated in `Project-Setup.md`.
 Now it is time for us to start building the project GRADUALLY via the plan in `docs/Action-Plan.md`.

 First, let's make sure that our `docs/Action-Plan.md` file is up to date.
 There may be work we've already done that we can use to check off items in the plan.

+---

+Since our project setup is complete, we have moved the Project-Setup.md file to the `docs/` directory and will not need to reference it again.

+It appears we have completed Step 1.1 of the `docs/Action-Plan.md` file.
+We've now decided to serve our Phaser game using Streamlit (which is not part of the original plan).
+We may need to make updates both to our `docs/Action-Plan.md` file and our `docs/Technical-Spec.md` file and possibly the `README.md` file to reflect this change.
+I want to make sure that all three of these files are in sync with each other.
+If there are any inconsistencies, let's discuss them.